— We take our content seriously. This article was written by a real person at BREL.

 About to make your first offer on a house or condo?
-No idea what the heck that means?
-Here’s what to expect (unless in you’re in a bidding war, where all the rules are different):
+Here’s what to expect (unless you’re in a bidding war, where all the rules are different):

 - Agreement of Purchase and Sale There’s a ton of paperwork to sign, most importantly, the Agreement of Purchase and Sale – it’s your official offer to the Seller.

-- Offer Presentation The real estate agents for both the Buyer and the Seller generally make plans for a formal offer presentation - either in person (at the subject house or condo or at the Listing Broker’s office) or by fax or e-mail.
-We prefer to present our offers in person.
-The Buyer’s real estate agent presents the offer to the Seller and his/her real estate agent together.
-The Buyers are not generally present for this part (though it’s a good idea to be nearby in a cafe or pub in case of any negotiations).
-In most cases, the formal presentation takes less than 10 minutes – every Realtor presents offers differently, but the presentation is the opportunity for a Realtor to sell and justify their Buyer’s offer.
+- Offer Presentation The real estate agents for both the Buyer and the Seller generally make plans for a formal offer presentation – either in person (at the subject house or condo or at the Listing Broker’s office) or e-mail.
+If the offer is in person, both agents and the Sellers are present – the Buyers are usually nearby in a cafe or pub in case of any negotiations.
+In most cases, the formal presentation takes less than 10 minutes – every REALTOR presents offers differently, but the presentation is the opportunity for the agent to sell and justify their Buyer’s offer.

 - Negotiations The Seller can now do one of 3 things with the offer:

-- Sign back the offer with different proposed terms (for example, at a higher asking price, with different closing date, etc.).
+- Sign back the offer with different proposed terms (for example, at a higher asking price, with a different closing date, etc.).
 This now becomes a counter-offer from the Seller back to the Buyer.
-This is the most common scenario–usually a number of back-and forth negotiations take place with each side making concessions until hopefully a mutually agreeable contract is reached.
+This is the most common scenario–usually, a number of back-and-forth negotiations take place with each side making concessions until, hopefully, a mutually agreeable contract is reached.

 - Decline the offer If your offer is totally unacceptable to the Seller, they have the option of simply declining it–no negotiation, no anything.
 We’ve seen Sellers decline low-ball first offers, and we’ve seen offers declined mid-negotiation.

 If an accepted Agreement of Purchase and Sale is reached, the Buyer will need to provide a deposit (in trust) to the Listing Broker (usually around 5% of the purchase price and usually paid within 24 hours of the agreement being reached).
 Any conditions (for example, a financing condition or home inspection condition) then need to be met before the agreement is considered “Firm.”
-If there aren’t any conditions, the agreement is firm as soon as the agreement is signed and deposit paid.
+If there aren’t any conditions, the agreement is firm as soon as the agreement is signed and the deposit paid.
 Yay!
-You now own a new home.
+You’ll be a homeowner soon!